 The Company identified two performance obligations at the outset of the MKDG Agreement, represented by the two potential research and development targets.
 While the Company is obligated under the MKDG Agreement to provide the exclusive license and perform certain research activities, the Company determined that the license, the research activities, and participation on the MKDG JRC and MKDG JSC are considered promised services.
 Participation on the MKDG JRC and MKDG JSC to oversee the research activities contemplated under the MKDG Agreement were determined to be quantitatively and qualitatively immaterial and, therefore, were excluded from the performance obligations.
 The total transaction price of the MKDG Agreement is allocated to the performance obligations based on their relative standalone selling price.
 The Company recognizes the transaction price allocated to the performance obligations as the research and development services are provided, using an input method, in proportion to costs incurred to date for each research development target as compared to total costs incurred and expected to be incurred in the future to satisfy the underlying obligation.
-Incremental fees for research and development services are paid at agreed upon FTE rates and recognized in the period incurred.
+Incremental fees for research and development services are paid at agreed upon FTE rates and recognized as revenue in the period incurred.

-As of March 31, 2024, the total transaction price of the MKDG Agreement of \$ 16.0 million remains unsatisfied.
+As of September 30, 2024, the total transaction price of \$16.0 million is allocated to the two performance obligations and \$14.4 million remains unsatisfied.